VersusCenter

 Pros

-• Better value per performance dollar with larger component selection
+• Best value per performance dollar

 Cons

-• Requires significant desk or floor space
+• Requires dedicated desk space and proper ventilation

 Mini PC